Award submission date is Dec. 2, 2013

 - Other Transportation Infrastructure (under $5M; $5M-$25M; over $25M): Project must include one or more of the following: airport, bus / transit / rest areas, tunnels other than roadway, ports of entry, rail, ITS, nonrecreational multiuse paths and pedestrian bridges.

 - Development/Design: Project must include one or more of the following: scoping documents, environmental documents, design documents, plans completed to percent stage required in contract.

 - General Partnerships: Multiple organizations using formal partnering agreements to achieve positive results, evidenced by one or two key measure related to a work environment that supports the transportation industry.
 This could include public and agency partnerships among and between transportation departments, other local, state and federal agencies, counties, tribes and possibly even nongovernmental organizations such as utilities or private stakeholders.
 Also included are partnerships among and between members and work units of the same organization and can be internal or external.

 What projects are eligible?

-- General Partnerships: Purpose, intent, goals and/or objectives of the partnership must have been substantially met.
+- General Partnerships: Purpose, intent, goals and/or objectives of the partnership that have been substantially met

 When are the award deadlines?

-Award recipients will be notified on February 2014.
+Award recipients will be notified in February 2014.